Wenyuan Yinghua: Reflection of major historical events

 Natural disasters at the time are recorded through literature.
-A flood or drought going on in Hebei might be neglectable for historians, but writers who experience or witness the destruction it brings will record them in their writing.
-Besides, it might make a difference—famous poets describing the scenes and conditions of citizens could sometimes attract the attention of the imperial court and eventually have the impacted states get official support.
+A flood or drought going on in Hebei might be neglectable for historians, but writers who experienced or witnessed the destruction it brought would record them in their writing.
+Besides, it might make a difference—famous poets describing the scenes and conditions of citizens could sometimes attract the attention of the imperial court and eventually have the impacted states got official support.

 Wars between imperial dynasty and border nations is also a well-implemented subject.
-While accounts of victories of imperial forces are often seen as another way to praise imperials, authors sometimes secretly express their concerns about the huge cost and death behind the victories.
+While accounts of victories of imperial forces are often seen as another way to praise imperials, authors sometimes secretly expressed their concerns about the huge cost and death behind the victories.

 Literary functions: social and educational

 The literature of Wenyuan Yinghua served educational purposes for future scholars.
 The compilation aimed to find a place in the history of literature.
 Thus, many renowned and famous works of that time are included.
 The work is an encyclopedia of literature; imperial scholars can look into the compilation to find the work they want.
 Although the compilation stayed distanced from the general population, the work included in the compilation continues to be popular.
-The lyrics and poems written by poets such as “Su shi” and “Du fu” are still well known in present-day as they put out a voice for the commons and sympathize with their pain and hardness.
+The lyrics and poems written by poets such as Su Shi and Du Fu are still well known in present-day as they put out a voice for the commons and sympathize with their pain and hardness.